MarelisAdlatus/radiorec/README.md

 1. Go to the **[Releases](https://github.com/MarelisAdlatus/radiorec/releases)** page to find all download files.
 2. Find the section below that matches your operating system (Windows or Linux) and follow the detailed instructions.

+> The installation packages were created using a Java Build Farm.
+More information can be found in the repository on **[GitHub](https://github.com/MarelisAdlatus/java-build-farm)**.

 -----

 ### Windows 10 / 11 Installation